JulienLach/EffiTech/README.md

 ## Overview

--   Manage scheduling of interventions for craftsmen, industrial technicians, and heating engineers.
+-   Manage scheduling of interventions for technicians.

 ## Features

 -   Individual management of technicians on the move with scheduling.
 -   Manage your employees and your clients
--   Access to necessary technical data before the intervention with documents.
--   Creation of detailed reports with text, and electronic client signature.
+-   Creation of reports with details and client signature.
 -   Assignment of qualified technicians by supervisors.
--   Recording of client and equipment information from the first appointment.
+-   Access to necessary technical data before the intervention with documents (not implemented yet)

-## Stack
+## Requirements

+-   PostgreSQL 15.10
+-   Node.js 18.19.0
+-   React 18.3.1
--   PostgreSQL, Node.js, JavaScript.
+-   Docker

 ## Environment variables configuration